-It is possible that the officer will call a drug sniff dog to the scene if you refuse to consent.
+It is possible that the officer will call a drug sniff dog to the scene if you refuse to consent to a search.
 Or he may get a search warrant from a judge.
-If the officer keeps you on the side of the road, he MUST have probable cause to believe a crime has been committed.
+If the officer keeps you on the side of the road longer than is required to get done what he stopped you to do, he MUST have probable cause to believe a crime has been committed.
 And if he keeps you on the side of the road – do not consent to the search – use that time to call a lawyer.
 [See this December 2006 case to tell you just about everything you want to know about Oklahoma traffic stops and your rights.]

-Finally, an officer CAN demand that you exit your vehicle during a routine traffic stop.
-However, an officer CANNOT pat you down for weapons or drugs during a routine traffic stop unless and until he has established certain legally-established suspicions that you are armed AND dangerous.
-If an officer tries to pat you down you should permit this.
-But if he finds something illegal it cannot be used against you if the pat down was unlawful.
+Finally, an officer CAN demand that occupants exit a vehicle during a routine traffic stop.
+Many people fight this and it’s a BIG mistake.
+Refusing to follow COMMANDS from a cop anywhere can escalate things quickly.
+Remember, refusing to consent is not the same as refusing to obey a command.
+Also, an officer CANNOT pat you down for weapons or drugs during a routine traffic stop unless and until he has established certain legally-established suspicions that you are armed AND dangerous.
+AGAIN, if an officer tries to pat you down you should permit this – just do not consent to it.
+If he finds something illegal it cannot be used against you if the pat down was unlawful.